 If an employee pays the exercise price, in whole or in part, with previously acquired shares of Common Stock, the employee will recognize ordinary income in the amount by which the fair market value of the shares of Common Stock received exceeds the exercise price.
 The employee will not recognize gain or loss upon delivering the previously acquired shares of Common Stock to us.
 Shares of Common Stock received by an employee, equal in number to the previously acquired common shares exchanged therefore, will have the same basis and holding period for long-term capital gain purposes as the previously acquired shares of Common Stock.
 Shares of Common Stock received by an employee in excess of the number of such previously acquired shares of Common Stock will have a basis equal to the fair market value of the additional shares of Common Stock as of the date ordinary income is recognized.
-The holding period for the additional shares of Common Stock as of the date ordinary income is recognized.
+The holding period for the additional shares of Common Stock will commence as of the date of exercise or such other relevant date.